-This Homemade Jordan’s Strawberry Country Crisp is a healthier version of my (and everyone else’s) favourite ever breakfast cereal!
+This Homemade Jordan’s-Inspired Strawberry Country Crisp is a great DIY version of my (and everyone else’s) favourite ever breakfast cereal!

 And by the way, “my favourite breakfast cereal” means I regularly ate this cereal (on and off) for a total of about 10 years.
 That’s a decade, and just under half of my life so far.
 So yeah, I really love this cereal.
 My favourite thing about it is combination of the toasty coconut, crunchy oats, the CLUSTERS, and the amazing freeze-dried strawberries.
 Seriously, though, I don’t know what the freezer does to strawberries but freeze-dried strawberries are just the BEST!

-So, I decided to ditch the sugar and make my own healthier, naturally sweetened version at home.
-And if you’re gluten-free, you can make it using gluten-free oats.
+My version here is refined sugar free, and if you’re gluten-free, you can make it using gluten-free oats.
 Another upside is that it’s cheaper to make your own, so your wallet will definitely thank you, as well as your blood sugar levels.

 The main issue I had making my own homemade version was that the little puffed clusters are the best part, but I just couldn’t work out how to make them myself.
-Then I realised that this Rude Health Puffed Brown Rice would work really well as it has a similar texture.
-They’re also gluten-free, and made with 100% brown rice, so there’s no added sugar either.
+Then I realised that brown rice puffs would work really well as it has a similar texture.
+Most brands are also gluten-free and have no added sugar.
 Perfect!

-I also added some flaked almonds (which isn’t part of the original recipe) because I thought they’d go well (and they do), but feel free to leave those out.
+I also added some flaked almonds (which I don’t think is part of the original recipe) because I thought they’d go well (and they do), but feel free to leave those out.